s3baszczen/10x-cards/README.md

 - Implementation of dynamic content rendering with React and Astro.
 - Use of modern styling with Tailwind CSS and Shadcn/ui for a polished design.
 - A modular and scalable project structure to facilitate future development.
+- Comprehensive testing suite with unit, integration, and E2E tests.

 ## Project Status
 This project is currently under active development.
 Future improvements will focus on feature enhancements, performance optimization, and additional testing.